loopwerk/loopwerk.io/content/articles/2025-07-18-django-i18n-date-formats.md

 ## Formatting settings are ignored

 With `LANGUAGE_CODE = "en-us"`, Django formats all dates and times according to US conventions.
-This means using the 12-hour clock with "a.m." and "p.m.”.
+This means using the 12-hour clock with "a.m." and "p.m.".
 As a European, this format is just hard to read, especially when you have to mentally parse "12 a.m." and "12 p.m."
 We want a simple 24-hour clock.

 Let's test this with a basic model: